emrekybs/AD-AssessmentKit/README.md

 # AutoMapExec.sh
-Purpose: AutoMapExec.sh is an automation script for network mapping and security scanning.
+Purpose: AutoMapExec.sh is an automated script for network mapping and security scanning that requires user credentials (username and password)along with the domain and Domain Controller IP address.
-It integrates various tools to perform an in-depth security assessment of network environments and AD structures.
+This requirement allows for more in-depth and authenticated analysis of network environments and AD structures, making it ideal for detailed security assessments and penetration testing.

 <img src="https://github.com/emrekybs/AutoMapExec/blob/main/2.png">